silaspe/maths/docs/actual_repo.md

 ### asterisk operator (pseudo)
 ```
 define Asterisk(x,y,n)
-  (coment) if n is 1, it is adding x and y
+  (comment) if n is 1, it is adding x and y
-  (coment) if n is 2, it is multiplying x and y
+  (comment) if n is 2, it is multiplying x and y
-  (coment) if n is 3, it is it is taking x to the power of y
+  (comment) if n is 3, it is it is taking x to the power of y
-  (coment) and so on.
+  (comment) and so on.

   if n = 1
     return x + y

-  (coment) because I said that earlier.
+  (comment) because I said that earlier.

   else if y = 1
     return x